-This course will address more advanced concepts in two-dimensional Autocad (plan and section-elevation), and will introduce Autocad as a three-dimensional tool in the generation of perspective drawings.
-The course will include plotting in color, landcad applications and the use of a digitizer.
+Addresses more advanced concepts in two-dimensional Autocad (plan and section-elevation), and introduces Autocad as a three-dimensional tool in the generation of perspective drawings.
+Includes plotting in color, landcad applications, and the use of a digitizer.

-The focus is on development of the student's comprehension of the design process.
-Problems will lead students through the design process from inventory and analysis, evaluation of the opportunities and constraints, to development of conceptual ideas that ultimately lead to detailed landscape designs.
-Projects will challenge the individual's ability to develop clear design concepts and a strong sense of place.
-Residential-scale projects will explore site design and design process issues.
+Development of the student's comprehension of the design process.
+Problems lead students through the design process from inventory and analysis, evaluation of the opportunities and constraints, to development of conceptual ideas that ultimately lead to detailed landscape designs.
+Projects challenge the individual's ability to develop clear design concepts and a strong sense of place.
+Residential-scale projects explore site design and design process issues.

 0208.
 Land Planning Studio (6 s.h.)
 S. Prerequisite: LA 0207.

 Developing an understanding of issues related to the human habitation in the urban and/or suburban and rural landscapes leading to the creation of unique and sustainable places.